Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 Doxorubicin can weaken your immune system.
 Your blood may need to be tested often.
 Tell your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 Doxorubicin may cause dangerous effects on your heart.
-Call your doctor at once if you have fast heartbeats, shortness of breath (even with mild exertion), or swelling in your ankles or feet.
+Call your doctor at once if you feel very weak or tired, or have fast heartbeats, shortness of breath (even with mild exertion), or swelling in your ankles or feet.

 What should I discuss with my healthcare provider before receiving doxorubicin?